SRombauts/UEPlasticPlugin/README.md

 Submit Files to Source Control window, to check-in assets:
 ![Submit Files to Source Control](Screenshots/UE4PlasticPlugin-SubmitFiles.png)

-File History window, to see the changelog of an asset:
+File History window, to see the change-log of an asset:
 ![History of a file](Screenshots/UE4PlasticPlugin-History.png)

 Visual Diffing of different revision of a Blueprint: